 7.2 Event Approval

-The Baronial Calendar will be published monthly in the River Haven Rag, and made available on the River Haven website.
+The Baronial Calendar will be published monthly in the River Haven Rag, and made available on the River Haven website and social media.
 Cantons and Incipient Cantons are requested to include this in their own Newsletter (if they have one) and on their website.

 7.4 Event Funding

 There is no private (i.e. self) funding of Events where SCA Group funds have been approved to fund an event (i.e. where an Event Form has been signed).

 A Budget must be included with all event proposals.
 No funds will be given for anything other than those items listed in the Budget unless under exceptional circumstances, and those circumstances must be approved by the Seneschal and the Reeve.